 - Always hold on to the original tags that come with your Macy’s purchase.

 That’s really it.
-If you do those two things, you’ll be able to make a pretty seamless Macy’s return.
-Honestly, you can still get a partial refund on Macy’s returns without tags within 180 days of your purchase.
+If you know these three things, you’ll be able to make a pretty seamless Macy’s return.
+Honestly, you can still get store credit if you don’t have a receipt or another form of proof of purchase.
 Macy’s return policy is a friendly one, and it even allows for free return shipping (unlike Kohl’s).

-Below I’ve outlined exactly what you need to know in order to make any Macy’s return as easily as possible.
+Below I’ve outlined exactly what you need to know in order to make any Macy’s return as easy as possible.

 Before you read on, don’t forget to download the KCL app if you love to shop at Macy’s.
 Our team of deal finders is posting sweet Macy’s deals all the livelong day.

-1. Macy’s return policy gives you 90 days to make most returns — no receipt necessary.
+1. Macy’s return policy gives you 30 days to make most returns — and you’ll need a receipt.

 Your Macy’s refund can be immediate (if you paid in cash) or take a few days as your bank processes the refund.
 Macy’s will send you an email once your return is received and processed on their end; refunds should go through 1 – 3 days after that.